Upcoming Sessions

 Strategic Management in Banking uses a mix of lectures, cases, discussions and simulations to help embed and reinforce your learning

-Participants are exposed to two simulations in order to experience value creation, strategic pricing, risk management, negotiation, teamwork and leadership.
+Participants are exposed to a simulation in order to experience value creation, teamwork and leadership.

 The Leadership Simulation